shaneholloman/three-geospatial/packages/atmosphere/WEBGPU.md

 ### Sky

 [`SkyNode`](#-sky-node) replaces `SkyMaterial` and is also aggregated in `AerialPerspectiveNode`.
-Despite its name, it renders atmospheric transparency and inscattered light at infinite distance (or clamped to a virtual ground at the ellipsoidal surface), along with the sun, moon, and stars.
+Despite its name, it renders atmospheric transparency and scattered light at infinite distance (or clamped to a virtual ground at the ellipsoidal surface), along with the sun, moon, and stars.

 ```ts
 import {